Get SuperHi Unlimited, our brand new membership service, at a 40% off early-bird price!

 If you're a SuperHi student or alumni and would like to submit your project to be included in our Hall of Fame, please feel free to submit it here.

 We have quite a lot of students that join us and have done some coding before but want to build up confidence and techniques.

 In order to help get you where you'd like to be, have a look at the sites below to see which course you can make from scratch, without any help at all.

 All of our courses are unlocked and available for students to start their learning and go at their own pace.
 We do have a suggested weekly structure for some courses, which helps some students stay on track.
 However, you're definitely free to jump ahead or take as long as you need!

-So, if you purchase a course or collection today, you'll have all courses in your student dashboard available to you immediately.
+As soon as you checkout and pay, you'll have all the courses you paid for, in your student dashboard available to you immediately.
 If you're busy and can't start right away - no worries, you can pick it back up later.